eugene-rom/linux.scripts/README.md

 NOTE: bgchanger is designed to work at boot and keep working until computer turns off. so you can make it a startup application.
 NOTE: pytranslator is designed to work at boot and keep working until computer turns off. so you can make it a startup application.
 NOTE: put your day/night wallpapers in the folders you specified in bgchanger

+# BIGGEST NOTE:
+bgchanger and pytranslator only works under Gnome3.

 # CONTACT
 berkkuzgil@protonmail.com